Renault Twizy costs, insurance, warranty & tax

 - 2Range, battery & chargingThe Renault Twizy has a modest range by electric car standards, but it’s quick to charge

-- 3Running costs - currently readingDaily running costs will be miniscule for the average Twizy owner, but battery rental charges mean the financial advantages aren't clear-cut
+- 3Running costs & insurance - currently readingDaily running costs will be miniscule for the average Twizy owner, but battery rental charges mean the financial advantages aren't clear-cut